kalekdev/uni/semester-1/nus-1/notes.typ

 === Inductance of Common Coils
 It can be tricky to determine which surface exactly is "linked to a coil".
-In the case of a single loop of wire, the total flux can be calculated using the flux through the circular surface enclosed by the loop - similarly to Ampere's circuital law.
-For a toroidal coil with a ferromagnetic core, the vast majority of the flux flows through the core.
+In the case of a single loop of wire, the total flux can be calculated using the flux through the circular surface enclosed by the loop - similarly to Ampere's circuital law; if the loop contains several loops of wire, the linked flux can be imagined as spiraling upwards hence we multiply the flux through the enclosed area by N. For a toroidal coil with a ferromagnetic core, the vast majority of the flux flows through the core.
 Hence we can calculate the flux through a vertical cross section of the core $Phi_A$, multiplied by the number of turns $N$ (spiral-like surface).
 #figure(
   image("images/flux-toroid.png", width: 40%),
 ) <fig-flux-toroid>